napari/docs/docs/tutorials/fundamentals/viewer.md

 viewer.theme = 'dark'
 ```

+You can also change the theme using the "Toggle theme" keyboard shortcut, by default `Command/Control+Shift+T`.
+Note that changing the theme using this shortcut will only change the *current* viewer theme.
+If you wish to make the change permanent for all viewers, make sure to change also your settings in the **Appearance** tab of the **Preferences**.

 Adding your own custom theme isn't too hard but requires creating your own color `palette` and rebuilding the icons.
+It's also possible for [plugins to contribute a theme](../../plugins/contributions.html#contributions-themes).
 If people want more themes, we're happy to add them or you can look at our [contributing guidelines](../../developers/contributing) for more information about building the icons and add one yourself!
 </br>

 ## Custom keybinding